soojilee88/-UofT-Cybersecurity_Project3/OffensiveTemplate.md

       - You can use any of the exploit, but for the purpose of this project, given `exploit.sh` file is used to exploit this vulnerability.
       (Also made sure that the top of the `exploit.sh` script was set TARGET variable with the IP address of Target 2)
         - [exploit.sh](Resources/exploit.sh)
-      - Then, this script was ran to upload backdoor.php file to the target server, which can be used to execute command injection attacks
+      - Then, this script was ran to upload backdoor.php file to the target server, which can be used to execute command injection attacks <br>
       ![exploit.sh_file](Images/Offensive/exploit.sh.png)
       - Nagivated to `http://<Target 2 URL>/backdoor.php?cmd=<CMD>` which allowed to run bash commands on Target 2.
         - For example, /etc/passwd